UPDATED AUGUST 2025

 83-years old | Jacksonville, Floridaicon

-Michael Downing, 83-years old, was brutally killed by up to four dogs.
+Michael Downing, 83-years old, was killed by up to four large dogs.
+Around 4:25 pm, Jacksonville police officers responded to a call about a deceased man in the 1100 block of Jessie Street.
+The man was found dismembered along the fence line inside the dog owner's backyard.
+The fence line divides the parking lot of the Franklin Arms Apartments, where the victim lived, and the dog owner's backyard.
 Police believe the dogs escaped their yard through a hole in the fence, attacked the man then dragged him back under the fence.
-The man was discovered dead and dismembered along the fence line inside the dog owner's backyard.
-The fence line divides the parking lot of the Franklin Arms Apartments, where the victim lived, and the dog owner's backyard.
-Witnesses said Downing was taking out trash to the dumpster when the dogs attacked him.
-The owner of the dogs, Lephus Felton, 52, blamed the victim for the attack, alleging, "He was antagonizing my dogs."
-Felton said one of his dogs is a rottweiler and the other three are part rottweiler, German shepherd and chow.
-Two of the dogs are parents of the two younger dogs.
-Felton was away when the attack occurred, when he returned, a woman told him his dogs killed someone in his backyard.
-Authorities confiscated all four dogs.
-As of September 17, 2016, no charges have been filed. [source citations]
+Witnesses said Downing was taking trash out to the dumpster when the dogs attacked.
+Mackenzie Partin, who found his body said, "He was eaten alive."
+The owner of the dogs, Lephus Felton, 52, falsely accused the victim of "antagonizing my dogs."
+Felton described his dogs as one rottweiler and three being part rottweiler, German shepherd and chow.
+Felton was away when the attack occurred, when he returned, a woman told him his dogs killed a man in his backyard.
+All four dogs were declared dangerous and euthanized. [source citations]

 Date of death: August 19, 2016 Chained: No